Ryanjlowe/Amazon-Pinpoint-ISV-Partner-Guide/cdp/README.md

 Amazon Pinpoint is not a CDP, but it does work very well when connected to a CDP.
 A typical CDP is the authoritative source of truth for all users and their respective addresses.
 A CDP will get all of this information by connecting to a variety of different data sources in order to build a true picture of the end-user, all of their attributes, their behavioral data, and communication and channel preferences.
 This information becomes invaluable for Amazon Pinpoint to effectively filter, personalize, and execute communications.

+ISVs should think of Amazon Pinpoint as a downstream data store for users and their communication channels (endpoints) and preferences (attributes).
+CDP ISVs would best integrate by syncing this data to Amazon Pinpoint in a consistent fashion so that the data in Amazon Pinpoint is relevant and consistent for marketing and other communications teams.
+ISVs are encouraged to NOT build their CDP or other customer data store on top of Amazon Pinpoint in a way that makes Amazon Pinpoint the central source of truth for customer data.

 CDPs have a variety of different ways that they can integrate with Amazon Pinpoint to the benefit of joint customers.
 CDPs can:

 ### Update Amazon Pinpoint when a new user is created in the CDP with all known addresses